eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
-description_markdown: >-
+description_markdown: |-
-  &nbsp;A small selection of new pieces is available now.<br>Each group of forms receives a complex surface treatment, sometimes in combination, producing a different feel to the piece each time they are fired.
-These then suggest how the piece should be treated in it’s final carbon saggar firing.<br>Each carbon firing produces individual results of course and while these pieces have all been completed very recently there is notable variation in colour and the way the carbon has penetrated the surface.
+  &nbsp;A small selection of new pieces is available now.

   Click the thumbnails for details of each piece.

   If you would like further information please see the [Contact](/contact) page.

   &nbsp;
 _gallery_date: 2016-05-01 00:00:00